-Students with SEN will have an interactive provision map, which keeps teachers and support staff up to date with the current interventions relevant to that student.
-They will also have a SEND profile, which identifies strengths and weaknesses, and particular strategies that are suited to that particular student.
-This can be shared with parents/carers to keep them up to do date with their child's learning as well as giving them the opportunity to participate in future planning.
+Students with SEN will have an interactive provision map which keeps teachers and support staff up to date with the current interventions around that student, as well as this there is an SEND profile which identifies the student's strengths and weaknesses and particular strategies that are suited to that particular student, this can be shared with parents to keep them up to do date with their child's learning as well as giving them the opportunity to participate in future planning.

-Teaching and support staff are instrumental in helping to identify trends in students learning.
-They provide timely feedback on students' success within lessons and more specifically on the effectiveness of strategies being used.
-This evidence feeds into our process of "Assess, Plan, Do, Review", which helps us to maintain the most effective strategies for our students where needs have been identified.
+Teaching and support staff are instrumental in helping to identify trends in students learning, they provide timely feedback on students success within in lessons and more specifically on the effectiveness of strategies being used.
+This evidence feeds into our process of "Assess, Plan, Do, Review, which helps us to maintain the most effective strategies for our students were needs have been identified.

 This feedback loop facilitates the informal identification of barriers to learning on a short term basis and allows the school to be proactive in removing these and responding to the changing needs of our students.
-Where specific needs are identified the school will look to parents/carers to be involved in the removal of barriers to ensure that strategies at home and within school are cohesive.
+Where specific needs are identified the school will look to parents to be involved in the removal of barriers to ensure that strategies at home and within school are cohesive.

-If provisions within school are not removing barriers to learning or are having insufficient impact on levels of progress then the school will look to involve outside agencies for advice, guidance and specific specialist interventions.
+If provisions within school are not removing barriers to learning or having a sufficient impact on levels of progress then the school will look to involve outside agencies for advice, guidance and specific specialist interventions.

-If staff are working with external agencies, regular review meetings will be held in school with parents/carers to monitor progress.
+If staff are working with external agencies regular review meetings will be held in school with parents/careers, to monitor progress.
 Students in Care will have Personal Education Plan meetings and students with Education, Health and Care Plans will have Annual Reviews